 Make it easy for yourself and start with the best tools you can.
 I have a couple of different cutting mats but my absolute favourite is the biggest one because I can line up my fabric and then not have to move it until I finish cutting.
 Every time you have to stop and move fabric you are adding time to your cutting session.
 So big is better for the cutting mat!
 I’d go at least 24″ x 36″ but my favourite mat is 36″ x 48″ – it covers my half my table which is awesome.

 Next, make sure you have a sharp blade in your rotary cutter.
 Blades do get blunt over time and can also get blunt spots on them if they accidentally hit pins or other things that they shouldn’t so if you are finding that you need to do multiple cuts to get through the layers of fabric, it is time to replace the blade.

 If you’re cross-cutting a fabric strip into smaller pieces, see if you can use your cutting mat lines.

 Line up your strip, then start from the far right and cut each piece, gradually moving the ruler to the left and lining up the next cut with lines.
 I cut over 200 1.5″ squares this afternoon using this method in less than 20 minutes!
-It was much quicker than my usual method where I work ffrom the left hand side of the strip and remove the cut pieces as I go along.
+It was much quicker than my usual method where I work from the left-hand side of the strip and remove the cut pieces as I go along.

 I was cutting tiny blue squares for the background of a table runner – you can get a glimpse of the other fabric for this project in this post: